-Author has written 7 stories for Life, School, Young Adult, and Horror.
+Author has written 11 stories for Life, School, Young Adult, Horror, Nature, and Family.

 About the Author

 J. Marie B. is an aspiring writer who hopes to someday become a New York Times Bestselling Author.
 Currently 17 years old, she is a junior in high school.
 She is a member of her school's band program, playing percussion, and she also plays piano.
 A triplet, she lives in Michigan with her parents and two sisters.
 She hopes to major in Creative Writing in college.
 She will write poetry on occasion.
 J. Marie B. is very open-minded.
 Despite being an agnostic atheist, she does not hate religious people so long as they do not use religion to justify oppressing people they have never met and denying people of their rights.

 Her first serious work of fiction, Trigger, has been in the works since the summer of 2012.
 Part One is currently 60% complete, but will be uploaded onto this site periodically.
 J. Marie B. is hoping for reviews that critique her work as well as offer encouragement in regards to aspects that should not be changed in revision.
 She is searching for a professional beta to look over what she currently has for her first draft, but she hopes she can also rely on helpful reviews in the event that a beta cannot be found.

 Attention: All stories and poems within this profile are mine and mine alone, and, in the event that one of such works gets published, I have the right to, and will, remove the story from the site.
 If you wish to read a published book, pay for it.
 That is all I'm saying.
 Please do not plagiarize.